Sllambias/yucca/yucca/documentation/tutorials/changing_parameters.md

 Variable 3: *self.transpose_backward*
 - used to transpose samples back from the target orientation to the starting position.
 This should only be used if samples are transposed by *transpose_forward*.
 This is applied during inference to revert any transform applied by *transpose_forward*.

-For example, if it is desired to first reorient all samples to 'LPS' as the starting position, and then transpose them from [x, y, z] to [z, x, y] during training so it effectively becomes SLP, and finally back from [z, x, y] to [x, y, z] in inference do:
+For example, if it is desired to first reorient all NIFTI samples to 'LPS' as the starting position, and then transpose them from [h, w, d] to [d, h, w] during training, and finally back from [d, h, w] to [h, w, d] in inference do:

 ```
 self.target_coordinate_system = 'LPS'
 self.transpose_forward = [2, 0, 1]